 While I stand firmly behind my statement that skinless, boneless chicken breasts are one of the most difficult meats to grill well, pork chops are not far behind.
 Suffering from some of the same problems as chicken breasts—minimal fat, often too thin, lacking a strong flavor—pork chops can confound the griller.
 Luckily, the path to killer chops is not difficult, and the results have the power to change your perception of what makes a great grilled pork chop.

 The Right Chops

-The cut is only half the battle though; size is just as important.
-As we learned from chicken, thin pieces of meat can quickly go from great to overdone in a flash on the grill.
+The cut is only half the battle, though; size is just as important.
+As we learned from chicken, thin pieces of meat can go from great to overdone in a flash on the grill.
 While thinness is an inevitability with chicken breasts, it's something we have a say in with pork chops.
-Chops about 1 ½-inch thick seem to be the perfect size, allowing some insurance in perfect cooking by later letting us take a two-zone, more controlled approach to grilling later.
+Chops about one and a half inches thick seem to be the perfect size, allowing some insurance in perfect cooking by letting us take a two-zone, more controlled approach to grilling later.

 A Double Dose of Grilling

 The grill can be a thin-cut pork chop's worst enemy, but a thick-cut chop's best friend.
 The unique ability to easily sear and roast on a grill is the magic you need for fantastic chops.
 To accomplish this, start with a two-zone indirect fire—in which all the coals are piled on one side of the charcoal grate, creating hot and cool zones.
 The chops can then be safely seared over high heat, where they'll quickly develop a beautifully brown crust.
 Just be careful of flare-ups—caused by rendering fat dripping on the coals and igniting—which can be mitigated by temporarily moving the chops to the cool side of the grill, until the flare-up has ceased.